PrzeChoj/gips/README.md

 <img src="man/figures/README-example_mean_known6-1.png" width="100%" />

-We see `gips` found the structure of the data and we were able to estimate covariance matrix with the huge accuracy only with the small amount of data.
+We see `gips` found the data’s structure, and we could estimate the covariance matrix with huge accuracy only with a small amount of data.

+Note that the rank of the `S` matrix was 4, while the rank of the `S_projected` matrix was 6.

 # Further reading